Lee-Gihun/MicroNet_OSI-AI/README.md

 * Total Path FLOPs = Main Network FLOPs + Early Exiting FLOPs

 \** The accuracy in parentheses is the accuracy with threshold confidence of 0.0. (i.e., all samples exit via the early exiting module.)

+At last, we add `early exiting module` on MBConvBlock 4th position of 64% pruned model.
+And also, we pruned that module to 50% sparsity and confirm that there is no accuracy drop in 0.85 confidence level.

 \* <b>Batchnorm Stablization Phenomena</b>
 When an early exiting module is trained, the main network is frozen but batchnrom buffers(running mean and running variance) in the main network are updated during early exiting module training.